jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/envelopeFields/envelopeFields.rst

 The Date field allows the user to select a specific date or time on the envelope.
 The display format of the date and time values depends on the configuration set at the instance level.

-.. note:: If the user’s locale is set to English, the time selector uses the 12-hour format with AM/PM indicators.
+Please note - If the user’s locale is set to English, the time selector uses the 12-hour format with AM/PM indicators.
 For all other locales, the time selector displays time in the 24-hour format.

 Example: